Rick Martin: Playing career

 On November 8, 1980, Martin's career was dealt a devastating blow.
 In a game against the Washington Capitals at the Aud, Martin was racing in on a breakaway.
 Capitals forward Ryan Walter managed to trip Martin and no penalty was called.
-Capitals goalie Mike Palmateer, already way out of his crease, knocked Martin back down by kicking his knee, causing severe cartilage damage that all but ended Martin's career.
+Capitals goalie Mike Palmateer, already way out of his crease, knocked Martin back down by kicking his knee, causing severe cartilage damage that kept him out of all but 11 games for the remainder of the season.

-Martin underwent surgery in Toronto and on March 10, 1981, Scotty Bowman traded Martin and Don Luce to the Kings for a pair of draft picks, one of which the Sabres used to get goalie Tom Barrasso in 1983.
-Martin played four games for the Los Angeles Kings before hanging up the skates.
+Martin underwent surgery in Toronto and on March 10, 1981, Scotty Bowman traded Martin and Don Luce to the Los Angeles Kings for a pair of draft picks, one of which the Sabres used to get goalie Tom Barrasso in 1983.
+Martin played four games for the Kings (one in 1980–81, three in 1981–82) before hanging up the skates in December 1981.
+He later said that his knee was almost completely ruined by the fall of 1981, and he feared being unable to walk if he kept playing.
+He blamed Bowman for pressing him to suit up in January 1981, saying it hindered his rehab.

 In 1989 he, along with the other two members of the French Connection, were inducted into the Buffalo Sabres Hall of Fame.
-His number 7 was retired along with Rene Robert's #14 on November 15, 1995, flanking the #11 of Gilbert Perreault under a French Connection banner.
+His #7 was retired along with René Robert's #14 on November 15, 1995, flanking the #11 of Gilbert Perreault under a French Connection banner.
 On Oct.
 25, 2005, Martin was inducted into the Greater Buffalo Sports Hall of Fame.
-In 2010, in commemoration of the Sabres' 40th season, The Buffalo News ranked Martin number 4 out of the top 40 Sabres of all time, while he was voted #5 by fans.
-After his death in 2011, the Sabres honored his memory by painting the number 7, the number Martin wore for most of his career with Buffalo, behind each goal at the HSBC Arena for the remainder of the 2010-11 season.
+In 2010, in commemoration of the Sabres' 40th season, The Buffalo News ranked Martin fourth out of the top 40 Sabres of all time, while he was voted fifth by fans.
+After his death in 2011, the Sabres honored his memory by painting the number 7, the number Martin wore for most of his career with Buffalo, behind each goal at the HSBC Arena for the remainder of the 2010–11 season.